• Skip to primary navigation

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-Aerial view of Hayashi Raisu (Japanese Beef Stew) in a bowl with rice next to scattered mushrooms.
+Aerial view of Hayashi Rice (Japanese Hashed Beef Rice) on two plates next to parsley.

 I topped the stew with chopped fresh parsley, but green peas are also popular.